-There are many ways to help and support your daughter’s experience of GCSE and Advanced level study at Parkstone.
-Many of these are things that will generally help in any of your daughter’s subjects.
+There are many ways to help and support your child’s experience of GCSE and Advanced level study at Parkstone.
+Many of these are things that will generally help in any of your child’s subjects.

-- Has she checked her timetable and located all of her subject resources (textbook, Labcoat, calculator, folder etc) ?
+- Have they checked her timetable and located all of their subject resources (textbook, Labcoat, calculator, folder etc) ?

 - Are there any deadlines due?

-- When are the GCSE/ A level controlled assessments (ISAs) taking place this term?
+- When are the GCSE/ A level assessments taking place this term?

 - Are there any trips / visits that require reply slips / permission slips to be completed and returned?

-- Is there anything written in her planner for this week regarding issues/deadlines from lessons?
+- Is there anything written in their planner for this week regarding issues/deadlines from lessons?

-about her studies/progress in a particular topic, encourage her to come to the staff and ask for help.
-Every single teacher welcomes students looking to improve their understanding, and will help them if they ask, regardless of whether this student is in their class or not.
+about them studies/progress in a particular topic, encourage them to go to staff and ask for help.
+Every single teacher welcomes students looking to improve their understanding, and will help them if asked, regardless of whether this student is in their class or not.
 It is how we work as a school.

-about your daughter’s progress, contact us, and we will happily discuss your concerns and address them.
-Likewise we will always strive to keep in touch with you about anything that we feel you should be made aware of relating to your daughter’s progress and welfare whilst at Parkstone as a student.
+about your child’s progress, contact us, and we will happily discuss your concerns and address them.
+Likewise we will always strive to keep in touch with you about anything that we feel you should be made aware of relating to your child’s progress and welfare whilst at Parkstone as a student.